Friday, April 29, 2016

 Fee is 350 pesos plus 50 pesos to cover materials.
 You will make a batik or tie-dye wall hanging.

 Classes are held in the Cultural Center in Centro.
-Classroom door is in the center courtyard.
+The classroom door is in the center courtyard.

 We hope you will let us know in advance if you plan to come, but drop-ins are welcome.